 From September 2018 nursery children can take a 15 hour place (3 hours x 5 days) (up to 11 places) or a 30 hour place (6 hours x 5 days) (up to 8 places) during term time.
 We encourage parents to use all of their allocated sessions but understand if children are not ready for their full allocation of hours.
 We will work with each family to do what is best for their child and circumstances.
 Once taken, a place has to be for the full 15 or 30 hours as these cannot then be offered to another child.
 We do ask for consistency in attendance so staff know who to expect on a regular basis and children can get into routines.
 Parents are able to use a 15 hour morning place with us and then choose alternative afternoon provision, splitting the 30 hour funding (15 hours and 15 hours).
 We cannot offer afternoon only places or whole day 15 hour places.
 Paid for 30 hours for those not entitled to government funding are available on a termly basis (current rate £4.88 per hour).

 There are 8 nursery lunch club places available to be taken by our 30 hour children, and if space, children with 15 hour slots.
-For those with a 15 hour place this will be a chargeable extra at £4 (rising to £4.88 in Term 2 which is inline with government funding hours).
+For those with a 15 hour place this will be a chargeable extra at £4.25.

 Hot school dinners can be provided by in-house catering rather than an external provider, or own packed lunches can be brought in.
 Our hot school dinners are renowned for their high quality and the children thoroughly enjoy them.
-They cost £1.80 a day.
-Additional lunch-club hours are charged at a rate of £4 and runs Monday - Thursday.
+They cost £2 a day.